 Under some circumstances, the organization may need to reduce or reorganize its workforce.
 If it becomes necessary to restructure our operations or reduce the number of employees, we will attempt to provide advance notice, if possible, so as to minimize the impact on those affected.
-Employees will be selected for lay off, job elimination, or re-classification based on a combination of factors including, but not necessarily limited to, past and current performance and productivity, business necessity, position necessity, qualifications, conduct, and attendance.
-Absences taken under our Paid Sick Leave policy or other legally-protected leaves of absences will not be a consideration.)
-Length of employment will not be a consideration.
+Employees will be selected for lay off, job elimination, or re-classification based on a combination of factors including, but not necessarily limited to, length of service, past and current performance and productivity, business necessity, position necessity, qualifications, conduct, and attendance.
 Employees who are dislocated have no greater rights to re-employment or open positions during, or after the time of a lay-off, than other candidates.